Izhannatif/react-cursor-fx/README.md

 ## Maintenance Status
- `Active`: Formidable is actively working on this project, and we expect to continue to work for the foreseeable future.
-Bug reports, feature requests and pull requests are welcome
+ `Active`:  This project is actively maintained.
+Bug reports, feature requests, and pull requests are welcome.

-License
+### License

 MIT